6 HIV-associated infections and end-of-life care

 2. What is the TB treatment regimen in children with HIV Infection?

 Rifampicin, INH, pyrazinamide and ethambutol are given for two months followed by rifampicin and INH only for a further four months.
 This treatment course may take longer than that used in children without HIV infection.
 If the chest X-ray at six months does not show adequate clearing the maintenance treatment should be continued for an additional three months.

 3. What adverse drug interactions may occur?

 Rifampicin is the usual cause of adverse drug interactions when HIV and TB are treated at the same time.
-Rifampicin lowers the blood level of many drugs, especially nevirapine and lopinavir/ritonavir.
-Therefore, nevirapine is usually swapped for efavirenz and extra ritonavir is added to the lopinavir/ritonavir treatment.
+Rifampicin lowers the blood level of many drugs, especially NVP, lopinavir/ritonavir and DTG.
+Therefore, NVP is usually swapped for EFV, extra ritonavir is added to the lopinavir/ritonavir treatment and DTG dosing frequency is changed to twice daily.
 Not making these changes may lead to drug resistance and failure of antiretroviral treatment.

 4. What shared side effects occur with combined anti-TB treatment and antiretroviral treatment?

 Side effects are more common and severe when both treatment regimens are used together.
 Nausea, rash, hepatitis and peripheral neuropathy may be caused by both anti-TB treatment and antiretroviral treatment.
 It is important to monitor children for these side effects.